DandelionSprout/adfilt/Wiki/Status for rare languages.md

 * Mongolian (AdGuard Base)
 * Tatar (AdGuard Base)
 * Welsh (EasyList)
-* Malagasy (Ad Removal List for Unusual Ads *de facto*, unless more than 1 site with ads are found)
+* Malagasy (Dandelion Sprout's African Languages List *de facto*, unless more than 1 site with ads are found)
-* Zulu (Ad Removal List for Unusual Ads *de facto*, unless more than 1 site with ads are found.
+* Zulu (Dandelion Sprout's African Languages List *de facto*, unless more than 1 site with ads are found.
 A uAssets report is planned soon as of mid-March 2023.)
-* Swahili (Ad Removal List for Unusual Ads *de facto*, unless more than 1 site with ads are found)
+* Swahili (Split between AdGuard Base and Dandelion Sprout's African Languages List)

 ### Sites not yet checked
 * Burmese